“IPL” (Intense Pulsed Light Therapy)

 IPL can be used for the treatment of sun damage, abnormal pigmentation of the skin, redness, rosacea, broken capillaries (“telangiectasias”), and vascular or pigmented birthmarks.
 We have even had success with treating vascular lesions resulting from cancer-related radiation treatments!

 The process is ideal for patients with active lifestyles because the procedure requires no downtime and has a low risk of side effects.
 The gentle, non-ablative treatments use broad spectrum light to treat the face, chest, neck and hands—virtually anywhere that sun damage shows.

-At Horton SPA, we offer state-of-the-art technology with our Lumenis® M22 IPL/Nd:Yag operating system.
+We offer state-of-the-art technology with our Lumenis® M22 IPL/Nd:Yag operating system.
 Lumenis® developed and patented IPL technology first used for cosmetic purposes, and remains a leader in the industry.
 Our Board-Certified Nurse Practitioner Emily Sespaniak, performs all the IPL/laser treatments in our office and have extensive backgrounds working with IPL and cosmetic laser technology.

 Benefits of IPL:

 - IPL treatments are quick, gentle and non-invasive.
 There is no interruption of routine activities.

 - By helping to remove the age spots (sun-induced freckles) and broken capillaries, the result is overall more even, luminous, younger looking skin.

 - Patients can see dramatic results within a very short time.